ds5110/git-intro/conda.md

 Use YML files to [manage](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), and [share](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment) your conda environments.
-I'll often create an environment by hand, and I can recover what I did with
+I'll often create an environment by hand with the latest software, and I can create a YML file that recovers what I did with
 ```
 conda env export --from-history > environment.yml
 ```